adgut1509/ProjektZaliczeniowy/docs/parent4/UGchild1/grandchild1.md

 grand_parent: User guide
 ---

+# How to open a Trados package file (.sdlppx) in MemoQ

 1. Open MemoQ.
 2. Drag and drop the Trados package file (.sdlppx) that you want to use into the designated space.